True Power: Why the Wise Don’t Chase It

 The Illusion of Power

-Those who chase power often do so from a place of insecurity.
-They want control because they feel powerless inside.
-They collect titles, followers, or authority like armor something to protect the fragile ego hiding underneath.
+They seek control because they feel out of control inside.
+They collect titles, followers, accolades, or authority like armor something to protect the fragile ego underneath.

 True intellectual and emotionally grounded beings see through this illusion.
-They recognize that dominance is not the same as influence.
-Control over others is a poor substitute for self-mastery.
+They know dominance is not the same as influence.

 Intelligence Doesn’t Need a Crown

-Higher intelligence especially the kind rooted in emotional depth and spiritual awareness doesn’t seek power.
-It doesn’t need to.
+Higher intelligence, especially the kind rooted in emotional depth and spiritual maturity, doesn’t seek power.

 They don’t need control to feel worthy.
+They don’t need followers to feel seen.
+They don’t need attention to feel real.

 They walk with quiet confidence, guiding not from ego, but from clarity.